boborodono/UFOs/README.md

 # UFOs

 ## Overview
-This project was devised to help Dana, a data journalist, determine UFO sightings in an easy to read website that will support her upcoming article with a table that utilizes filters using ES6 and Javascript to query the data.
+This project was devised to help Dana, a data journalist, share UFO sightings in an easy to read website.
+The site will support her upcoming article by showcasing a table that utilizes filters using ES6 and Javascript to query the data.

 ## Results